Who Can File a Wrongful Death Claim in Colorado?

 Upon written election by the surviving spouse, the deceased’s heirs can become part of the lawsuit.
 This provision allows a surviving spouse to join with the surviving heirs to bring a suit together.

 The deceased’s spouse can also let surviving heirs file the lawsuit alone.
 This decision is solely that of the surviving spouse.

 If there is no surviving spouse, the person the deceased designated as their beneficiary has the right to recover damages.

 In the absence of a surviving spouse and a named beneficiary, the surviving heirs have the right to file a wrongful death claim by themselves.
 It is important to note Colorado law defines heirs only to include the children of the deceased.

 Second Year After Wrongful Death

-After a year, the surviving spouse no longer has sole authority to determine who can bring a wrongful death suit.
+After a year, the surviving spouse no longer has sole authority to determine who can bring a wrongful death suit in Colorado.
 At this point, a named beneficiary or the heirs of the deceased can file a wrongful death claim on their own.
 Notably, a surviving spouse can still bring forward a wrongful death claim on their own after a year has passed.